magento/devdocs/guides/v2.1/cloud/project/project-upgrade.md

   -  /guides/v2.1/cloud/howtos/upgrade-magento.html
 ---

-This information details how to upgrade {{site.data.var.ece}} from any version after 2.0.4.
-If you're currently using version 2.0.4, see [Upgrade from version 2.0.4]({{ page.baseurl }}cloud/upgrade/upgrade-from-2-0-4.html).
+This information details how to upgrade {{site.data.var.ece}} from any version to 2.1.X.

 When you upgrade {{site.data.var.ece}}, you also upgrade with patches and available hotfixes as part of the `magento-cloud-metapackage`.
 Make sure you have `auth.json` in your project root folder if there isn’t one already.